lapinek/platform-scripting/README.md

 Scripts in AM are stored as a part of configuration data, not as separate files.
 They can be edited in the administrative UI under Realms > _Realm Name_ > Scripts, but cannot be updated real time in the file system.

-> In addition to the UI option, the [Managing Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#manage-scripts) chapter of the Development Guide describes two other ways to manage scripts in AM: via REST and command line interfaces, which could be effective in automated environments.
+> In addition to the UI option, the [Managing Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#manage-scripts) chapter of the Development Guide describes two other ways to manage scripts in AM: via REST and command line interfaces, which may be more effective in automated environments.

 > One of the script types you can choose is `Client-side Authentication`.
 This type of script is executed in the user agent, a browser of sorts, and its runtime environment is not ForgeRock specific.
 A script of this type can only be used in [Authentication Chains and Modules](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#configure-authn-chains-modules), while [Authentication Trees](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#sec-configure-authentication-trees) present more recent alternative for implementing an authentication flow.
 In the latter case, front-channel authentication can still be assisted with a client-side script, but the script is defined in an authentication node and implementation details are different.
 In either case, the script itself is written in client-side [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), which you probably know and love, and we will leave the implementation details specific to front-channel authentication out of this writing.